What is Pica Disorder?

-Pica behaviour is the craving to eat nonfood items, such as dirt, paint chips, and clay.
-Some children, especially preschool children, exhibit pica behaviour.
-Pica behaviour is most common in one and two year old children.
-Pica is prevalent among individuals having developmental disorders including autism, individuals with an intellectual disability, and among young children in the ages of two to three years.
+Pica (Disorder) is the craving to eat non-food items, such as dirt, paint chips, and clay.
+Some children, especially preschool children, exhibit Pica.
+Pica is prevalent among individuals having developmental disorders including autism, individuals with an intellectual disability, and among young children age two to three years.

 Very young children are not able to look at an object and determine if it is edible, so they give things they are interested in the “taste test.”
 Eventually, through their own development and trial and error, most children begin to discriminate between food and inedible objects and find other ways to explore and satisfy their curiosity.